bodo-ai/Bodo/bodo-platform-image/README.md

 This folder contains scripts for:

-1. Building Images(AMI&VM Image)'s containing Bodo executables (we build 2 types of images: worker and jupyter; explained later)
+1. Building Images(AMI&VM Image)'s containing Bodo executables
 2. Updating the list of available AMIs to amazon account ID's of users allowed
 3. Updating the list of available VMIs